gacetta/notes/JS-objects.md

     You may read it as "get the value of `user.name` and assign it to a new variable named `userName`" and so on.
 The value of `userName` would be the string `John Doe`, and the value of `userAge` would be the number `34`.

+    We can also set up default values in case a property doesn't exist:

+        const { name = 'jane doe' } = user

+    if the property user.name doesn't exist on the user object, our variable `name` will default to a value of `jane doe`

+    FINALLY, we can combine default values and custom variable names:

+        const { name: userName = 'jane doe' } = user

+    The above code will grab the `name` property from the `user` object, and assign its value to the variable `userName`.
+If there is no `user` property, the value will default to `jane doe`

 * **TO ASSIGN VARIABLES FROM NESTED OBJECTS**

     Given the nested object: